pkic/pkimm/categories/infrastructure-management/_index.md

 It provides also assurance that the expected controls are active and working as intended.

 The review can include the following:
-- changes made to the infrastructure
+- Changes made to the infrastructure
-- regular check of firewall rules
+- Regular check of firewall rules
-- review of the network topology
+- Review of the network topology
-- review of the network segmentation
+- Review of the network segmentation
-- regular check of access control lists
+- Regular check of access control lists
-- vulnerability reports and timely remediation
+- Vulnerability reports and timely remediation
-- review and correlation of logs
+- Review and correlation of logs
-- and other activities related to the infrastructure management
+- And other activities related to the infrastructure management

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- infrastructure management activities review frequency
+- Infrastructure management activities review frequency
-- organizational implementation of review process
+- Organizational implementation of review process
-- validation of documentation, reports, records, and reviews
+- Validation of documentation, reports, records, and reviews

 #### References